PinewoodPip/epip/docs/extender.md

 - Attempting to call an unregistered console command now shows a warning; this is useful to realize faster that you've made a typo, are calling the command from the wrong context, didn't register it properly, or ran into any other shenanigans
 - The console now says "Entering lua client console" when entering the client context (previously it would erroneously still say "server")
 - Documentation of `OsirisExtenderSettings.json` is more up-to-date
+- Removed the unnecessary "Synching user vars to unknown game object" message, as valid scenarios of this exist (ex. if the object is on another level)
+- Added `Ext.Stats.Math.GetSkillAPCost()`, which respects any Lua hooks

 ## FAQ